vimaleshbe/UNO-Personal-Assistant/docs/FRAMEWORK.md

 # Framework & Tech Stack

 This repository documents the frameworks and libraries used in the original Personal Assistant project.
-The actual source code is excluded from this proxy.
+The actual source code is excluded from this repository.

 Primary stack
 - Language: Java 21 (LTS)